 [Just to confuse you, Floorsinging for Beginners has been moved to the Sabrinaflu blog, which is intended to provide a variety of folk-related news and resources.
-The older article linked below is still here, but Sabrinaflu will be the place to go for updates.
-DH, 13/10/2014]
+The older article is no longer on this site.
+DH, 1st July 2018]

 No, I’m not suggesting by the title that folk isn’t music: it’s just that I’ve never really been a career folkie, so my interests are a bit wider than folk.
 Maybe I’ll break out the folk and other stuff into separate categories, eventually.

 Musical friends are neither all folkies nor all local to Ludlow.
-I expect to add a few in due course.
+I may add a few in due course.

 Here are a few links to some musical friends old and new.